-Over the last decade, I’ve chewed on the following question about Nigeria – In the last sixty-plus years, how has power (trusted to political leadership) been used?
+Over the last decade, I’ve chewed on the following question about Nigeria – In the last sixty-plus years, how has power (trusted to political leadership) been used to improve the lives of its citizens?

 Observable events across the country, over time, seem to point in the same direction – power has unwittingly been used, at varying degrees, to propagate poverty on the average Nigerian.
-Today’s reality now confirms that poverty has indeed spread across ALL its major measurement indicators:
+Today’s reality confirms that poverty has indeed spread across ALL the major socioeconomic measurement indicators:

 - Security and vulnerability